HubertTGit/react-simple-todolist/README.md

 ## Features

-- `useReducer` for managing the todos state
+- `useState` and `useEffect` for managing the todos state
-- implement `onDrag` gestures, for removing a todo item
+- `lifting state up` for single source of truth state
 - persist data on `localStorage`
 - tailwind css